City Pages SEO: How to Rank in Multiple Locations

 Optimize a unique/high quality page for each city or market in your service area to increase the likelihood of ranking in organic results for your search terms in that city.

 These city landing pages are tricky and need to be written so that they contain information relevant to that city.
-I really can't stress this enough.....City landing pages with thin or duplicate content for each city can actually penalize your site, so thought needs to be put into these pages!
+I really can't stress this enough.....City landing pages with thin or duplicate content for each city can actually penalize your site, so the general consensus is that some thought needs to be put into these pages.
+(See some city pages examples we've done for clients here »)

 There may be a lot of cities you want to target, but I recommend starting with the most important.
-Spreading it out over time will be easier on the budget and have the added benefit of demonstrating activity on the website over some time...showing that it's growing and you are providing more content.
+Spreading it out over time will be easier on the budget and have the added benefit of demonstrating activity on the website over some time...growing the site and providing more useful content.
+The consensus is that targeting 100's or 1000's of cities would probably be seen as too much and spammy.

 - Showcase completed projects or events in each city, using text and photos.